meemo/libugomemo/docs/README.md

 - The target toolchain accepts ANSI C compliant code
 - The target is capable of floating point math (for some functions)
+- The target has an 8 bit unisgned type
+  - This may be changed in the future, however it is low priority because of how rare it is to not exist.

 # Layout